• Home

 The students in my class worked to present this month's Recognition Assembly which was based on the trait for that month, Humility.

 In response to several incidents of anti-Asian racism, I coordinated this assembly with a small team of students who identify as Asian.
-This assembly featured individual student performances, including dances and poetry recitations, as well as a fashion show!
+This assembly featured individual student performances, including dances, poetry recitations, and a fashion show!
 The group also showcased the many contributions to society from Asian peoples and cultures, including ideas in Math, sports, the arts, entertainment, religion and spirituality, and food.

 February 2022